chrishoermann/zod-prisma-types/Readme.md

   }),
 ```

-If you use a wrong key or have a typo the generator would throw an error:
+If you use the wrong key or have a typo the generator would throw an error:

 ```prisma
 model MyModel {